edoddridge/aronnax/docs/examples.rst

 Examples
 ************************

-In the following sections we present some simplified examples and use Aronnax to reproduce a number of published results.
+In the following sections we present some simplified examples and use Aronnax to reproduce a number of published results to show how Aronnax can be easily configured for a range of idealised modelling studies.

 Canonical examples
 ===================

-These simulations use simple domains and and inputs to show how Aronnax can easily be used for idealised modelling studies.
+These simulations use simple domains and and inputs.
+They show some of the features available in Aronnax

 Gaussian bump on a :math:`\beta`-plane